-1. All jerseys, including the goalkeeper's jersey, shall be numbered on the back with a different Arabic number at least 6 inches in height and on the front (jersey or shorts) with the same number, which shall be at least 4 inches in height.
-Numbers shall be of contrasting color to the jersey (or shorts) and clearly visible.
+4.1.1(h)(1) All jerseys, including the goalkeeper's jersey, shall be numbered on the back with a different Arabic number at least 6 inches in height and on the front (jersey or shorts) with the same number which shall be at least 4 inches in height.
+Numbers shall be of a solid contrasting color to the jersey (or shorts) and clearly visible.

-2. Only those names, patches, emblems, logos or insignias referencing the school are permitted on the t3eam jersey and/or shorts, as well as on visible undergarments and goalkeeper pants, except as in 4-1-1 (f).
+4.1.1(h)(2) Only those names, patches, emblems, logos or insignias referencing the school are permitted on the team jersey and/or shorts, as well as on visible undergarments and goalkeeper pants, except as in 4.1.1(e).
+The player's name may also appear on the team uniform.